-Domain Specific Languages (DSLs) are programming languages designed to solve a specific problem.
+Java Domain Specific Languages (DSLs) are programming languages designed to solve a specific problem.
 Examples include UNIX shell scripts and ColdFusion Markup Language.
-Because DSLs are designed to solve specific problems, they often contain elements not found in general purpose languages though are often created with a general purpose language, such as Java, as a template.
-In this section on Domain Specific Languages, find news and articles on Domain Specific Languages to see which computing problems are being solved with DSLs and what problems could be solved with a newly created DSL.
+Because Java DSLs are designed to solve specific problems, they often contain elements not found in general purpose languages though are often created with a general purpose language as a template.
+In this section on Java DSLs, find news and articles that explain how computing problems are being solved with DSLs and what problems could be solved with a newly created DSL.
 DSLs have a specific place in programming, and its important to know when they can be applied successfully.

 21 Dec 2011